steemit/steem/doc/quickstart.md

 ### Resources usage

 Please make sure that you have enough resources available.
+Check `shared-file-size =` in your `config.ini` to reflect your needs.
+Set it to at least 20% more than current size.

 Provided values are expected to grow significantly over time.

 Blockchain data takes over **12GB** of storage space.